10 Best Practices for Business Mobile App Development

 10. Keep Developers On-Hand

-You might outsource the development of your app to a third-party agency or provider, and that’s OK.
+You might outsource the development of your app to a third-party agency or provider like Deluxe IT Solutions, and that’s OK.
 However, you’ll want to ensure you always have some developers available to fix potential issues, push new updates or simply provide advice for certain operations.
 If you choose to hire temp developers for the scope of the project, then you should retain one or two afterward.

 Developers can provide valuable insights into the inner workings of an app, which includes how it may be shaped or augmented in the future.
 It’s possible something you’re thinking of doing would detract from the UI, in which case a developer’s insight would prove valuable.